ShaunakAudioAlchemy/foleygen/README.md

 5) Training the GPT-2 model
 6) Generating audio files by category

+In order to use the last saved checkpoint for the project (300 Epochs), download the file from here: https://drive.google.com/file/d/1r1LYawsvGY_xSmvNjsz77NTgcT8UndBt/view?usp=sharing

 # Results

 Below are the FAD scores for the generated audio (using VGGish model embeddings).
 The generated audio files are within the 'synthesized' folder of the repository